How to Use the Morse Fall Scale: Overview and FAQ

 Interpretation of Morse Risk Fall Scale Results

-The tool signals nurses to consider a patient’s risk and incorporate prevention strategies in their individualized care plan.
+The Morse scale score signals nurses to consider a patient’s risk and incorporate prevention strategies in their individualized care plan.
 Your facility should advise clinical staff about Morse Fall Scale interventions, or action steps for patients with an identified risk.

 How to Implement a Fall Risk Tool at Your Facility

-Implementing a fall risk assessment tool promotes early identification of high-risk patients and may reduce the number of falls at your facility.
+Implementing a Morse score fall risk (or other) assessment tool promotes early identification of high-risk patients and may reduce the number of falls at your facility.
 Any risk assessment tool should be used in conjunction with nursing clinical judgment, policies, and procedures as part of a risk reduction strategy.

 It’s important to note that the choice of a fall risk assessment tool may vary from one healthcare facility to another, and there isn’t a right or wrong scale to use.
 You may use a combination of tools to develop needs assessments tailored to your patient population.
 Below are steps to take when incorporating a fall risk tool at your facility.